Blu3Orang3/Sweeft_InfiniteScroll/README.md

 ## this is my solution to given task

- deployments doesn't work unfortunately due to cross origin policy, I was unable to fix it but hopefully it should work locally
+ deployments doesn't work unfortunately due to cross origin policy,but hopefully it should work locally

 ```mermaid
 sequenceDiagram